jfleduc/lili/README.md

 Edit these files for your choice of database name, MySQL user name, and MySQL user password.

-### 3. Create the database, tables, and database user
+### 4. Create the database, tables, and database user

 Create the database, the tables, the user, and the user privileges:

 ```
-cd lili-master
+cd ~/Downloads/lili-master
 mysql -u root -p
 source install/01-database.sql
 source install/02-table.sql